 Studies have also linked neurological damage to myelin sheath from excessive exposure to Chaetomium.
 This in turn links the autoimmune diseases like lupus and multiple sclerosis to this mold species.

-The appearance of Chaetomium in your house indicates sever moisture balance issue.
-In order to eradicate this mold type, mold specialists usually inspects your house with special tools and systems to identify the areas that are moist or damp prior.
+The appearance of Chaetomium in your house indicates a severe moisture balance issue.
+In order to eradicate this mold type, mold specialists usually inspect your house with special tools and systems to identify the areas that are moist or damp prior.

 The leaks or the reasons for dampness in such areas have to be contained along with the mold removal process to prevent mold re-growth and facilitate efficient removal.